Hi readers!

 Over the last nine weeks, you probably have gained plenty of knowledge on what occupational therapy is and how OTs can treat the smallest of patients in the Neonatal Intensive Care Unit (NICU).
 We have discussed Kangaroo Care, Oral Motor Stimulation, Pain Management, Hand Splints in the NICU and more!
 Now, some of you may be interested in this career choice, so I would like to talk about the education needed to become an OT in the NICU.
 As for parent readers, you can learn about the education level of your child’s therapist.

-(“How to Become”, 2012).
+To practice occupational therapy, you must receive a master’s degree following your bachelor’s degree, no matter what setting you decide to work in.
+You can obtain a bachelor’s degree in majors such as kinesiology, psychology, biology, anthropology, or sociology followed by a master’s program in occupational therapy (“How to Become”, 2012).
 However, some schools offer accelerated programs where you can receive your bachelor’s and master’s degrees in occupational therapy in about five years.
 Master’s degree programs in occupational therapy “include courses in functional anatomy, medical and social conditions, assistive technology, patient care concepts, and research methods” and usually consists of anywhere to 20-40 hours of field experience in different OT settings (“How to Become”, 2012).

-Finally, after practicing OT in a pediatric setting for 2-6 years, you may be qualified to work with the highly vulnerable population of NICU babies.
+Finally, after practicing OT in a pediatric setting for 2-6 years, you may

 As always, thank you for reading!